KrzysztofKowalski/Moonridge/README.md

 # Hello

+Its a simple insert into collection benchmark.

+### Results

-Results for < 100
+for < 100

 ![Under100](performance_chart_mini.png)

-Results for all
+for all points

 ![Entire](performance_chart.png)